yosefsatrioaji/user-crud/README.md

 # user-crud

-This is Simple User Crud Project
+This is Simple User Crud Project using Express.js Framework 🚀

 ## Feature
 - 2 roles (admin and user)
 - Signup (require username and password only)
 - Login (require username and password only)
+- Using JWT for authorization
+- Using JWT refresh for more secure authorization
 - Username unique validator
 - Username and password length validator
 - Update username and password